List of tallest buildings in Phoenix: Tallest buildings

-This list ranks buildings in Phoenix that stand at least 200 ft tall, based on standard height measurement.
+This list ranks completed buildings in Phoenix that stand at least 200 ft (61 m) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-The "Year" column indicates the year in which a building was completed.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.